Pietro19/Pietro19/README.md

-dw- 👋 Hi, I’m @Pietro19
+dw- 👋 Hi, I’m @Pietro de Souza Cardoso
 - 👀 I’m interested in ...
-Java
+UI UX, SQL
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...
+Git LAB
-- 💞️ I’m looking to collaborate on ... java
+- 💞️ I’m looking to collaborate on ...
+Git Lab, SQL, UI UX
 - 📫 How to reach me ... pietro.cardoso@gec.inatel.br
 <---
 Pietro19/Pietro19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.